ShortCircuit: AlphaZero-Driven Circuit Design: Training

-To generate an AIG dataset with the desired input and output sizes, we utilize the EPFL benchmarks~\citep{EPFL-lsils}, which contain a collection of 20 real circuits: 10 arithmetic and 10 random control circuits.
-On average, the arithmetic circuits have 17 inputs, 10 outputs, and 37,000 nodes per circuit, while the random control circuits have 28 inputs, 18 outputs, and 7,600 nodes.
+\paragraph{Data Extraction} To generate an AIG dataset with the desired input and output sizes, we utilize the EPFL benchmarks~\citep{EPFL-lsils}, which contain a collection of 20 real circuits realizing arithmetic and control functions.
+On average, the arithmetic and control circuits have 175 inputs and 137 outputs with 22520 AND-nodes, as detailed on Table~\ref{tab:arithmetic_epfl_datasets} and ~\ref{tab:ranodmcontrol_epfl_datasets}.
 Since these circuits have more inputs than the AIGs we aim to generate, we extract subgraphs, or \textit{cuts}, from them.
 A cut refers to a connected subset of nodes in the AIG that divides the graph into two disjoint parts.
-The root node of a cut is the node to which all directed paths within the cut converge and a \textit{leaf node} is a node in the cut that have at least one fanin outside of the cut.
-By design, there is no path from a primary input to the root node that does not pass by a leaf node, and the cut itself forms a single-output AIG with a number of inputs corresponding to the number of leaves.
+The root of a cut is the node to which all directed paths within the cut converge to and a \textit{leaf node} is a node in the cut that have at least one fanin outside of the cut.
+By design, a cut forms a single-output AIG with a number of inputs corresponding to the number of leaves.
 We defer to Appendix~\ref{sec:cut-extraction} the full description of the cut extraction method we develop to build a dataset of single-output AIGs.